qualabs/SMPTE-Copilot/README.md

 - Currently supports PDF files; future versions will support images, videos, and audio
 - Automatically selects the appropriate loader based on file extension using `loader.file_type_mapping` in `config.yaml`
 - Uses components configured in `config.yaml` (loader, chunker, embedding model, vector store)
-- Executes the ingestion pipeline: Load → Chunk → Embed → Save (see [Ingestion Pipeline](#ingestion-pipeline) for details)
+- Executes the ingestion pipeline: Load → Preprocess → Chunk → Embed → Save (see [Ingestion Pipeline](#ingestion-pipeline) for details)
 - Saves processed content (e.g., Markdown files) to the configured output directory (`paths.markdown_dir`)
 - Provides detailed logging of each step in the pipeline